crispinprojects/talkcalendar/README.md

 The compiled Flite binary required for speech synthesis can be found in the binary download and should be placed in the same directory as the Talk Calendar executable.

-### Debian Bookworm vs Trixie
+### Code Notes

-Debian 12 Bookworm uses [GTK4.8](https://packages.debian.org/source/bookworm/gtk4).
+The current code base has been compiled using Debian 12 Bookworm which uses [GTK4.8](https://packages.debian.org/source/bookworm/gtk4).
 This is an older version of the GTK4 toolkit.

+Debian Trixie will be the next stable release of Debian.
 At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.17.5.
-Trixie will be the next stable release of Debian and Talk Calendar is being migrated to Trixie.
-Some changes to the GTK4 toolkit which are revelant to Talk Calendar project are outlined below.
+Some changes to the GTK4 toolkit since GTK4.8 which are revelant to Talk Calendar project are outlined below.

 #### GTK 4.10:
-In GTK 4.10 the GTK [ColorDialogButton](https://docs.gtk.org/gtk4/class.ColorDialogButton.html) was introduced and will be used in future updates of the project.
+In GTK 4.10 the GTK [ColorDialogButton](https://docs.gtk.org/gtk4/class.ColorDialogButton.html) was introduced.
 The GTK ColorDialogButton is not available with GTK 4.8.
 Currently RGB values for the today, calendar event, public holiday colours have to be entered manually.
+The GTK ColorDialogButton will be used in future Trixie releases.

 #### GTK 4.12:
 The function gtk_css_provider_load_from_data was depreciated in GTK 4.12 and replaced with  "gtk_css_provider_load_from_string".
 The calendar source code will be updated using "gtk_css_provider_load_from_string".

 With GTK4.12 the GtkFileDialog API is no longer signal based but callback based which should match a GAsyncReadyCallback function (async/await) and this will be used in future updates.
 In computer programming, the async/await pattern is a syntactic feature that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
 The function "gtk_file_chooser_dialog_new" used with a response callback has been depreciated and so has been removed from Talk Calendar source code.

+With this version of Talk Calendar playing audio using GThread and GMutex has been replaced with GTask (async/wait pattern).
+With GTK4 it appears that the preferred way to perform work in a thread is to use GTask.
+The code now uses [g_task_run_in_thread()](https://docs.gtk.org/gio/method.Task.run_in_thread.html) so that a play audio blocking operation is executed in a separate background thread.
+The function g_task_run_in_thread() turns a synchronous operation into an asynchronous one, by running it in a thread.
+Apparently, GTask maintains a thread pool that is based on the number of CPUs available (i.e. supports multiple CPU-cores).

-A screenshot below shows a development version Talk Calendar running on Debian Trixie (Alpha) with the default Wayland GNOME desktop.
+The screenshot below shows a development version Talk Calendar running on Debian Trixie (Alpha) with the default Wayland GNOME desktop.
+This incorporates features only available with GTK toolkit versions above 4.8.

 ![](talkcalendar-debian-trixie.png)